Chat with us, powered by LiveChat

 • 34.7 million Americans claim Irish heritage

-There are many more countries that form the full Irish Diaspora, but this perhaps gives you a good idea of the amount of people around the world who identify as Irish in one way or another.
+Many more countries form the full Irish Diaspora, but this perhaps gives you a good idea of the number of people around the world who identify as Irish in one way or another.

 Irish Americans: Cross-Atlantic Cousins